whofferbert/random-words/README.md

 # Examples

+## Random words with an input list

+Notice that the input words are recycled.

+Words from the main list are not recycled.

 ```
 $ ./random-words.pl -n 3 -l 10 random test words and stuff "notice the" "odd things" "that happen here"
 Marring Stuff Dirge